MICHAEL-STEWART0/smol_personal_projects/README.md

 An Austin, Texas based software engineer coding full-stack Javascript applications AND an experienced Corporate Facilitator for a large telecommunications company!
 🔭 I’m currently working on getting more familliar with the MERN stack!

-🌱 I’m currently learning Vanilla JS Objects
+🌱 I’m currently taking Harvard's cs50 course!

 💼 Will start accepting clients when I build out my portfolio!